apache/incubator-devlake-website/docs/UserManuals/DORA.md

    ![](https://i.imgur.com/Y2hchEh.png)

 6. Choose sync frequency, click 'Save and Run Now' to start data collection.
-The duration varies by data source and depends on the volume of data.
+The time to completion varies by data source and depends on the volume of data.
 ![](https://i.imgur.com/zPkfzGr.png)

 For more details, please refer to our [blueprint manuals](https://devlake.apache.org/docs/UserManuals/ConfigUI/Tutorial).

 ### Collect CircleCI data via `webhook`

-Using CircleCI as an example, we demonstrate how to actively push data to DevLake in case DevLake doesn't have a plugin that can pull data from your data source.
+Using CircleCI as an example, we demonstrate how to actively push data to DevLake using the Webhook approach, in cases where DevLake doesn't have a plugin specific to that tool to pull data from your data source.

 7. Visit "Data Connections" page in config-ui and select "Issue/Deployment Incoming Webhook".